malrase/malrase.github.io/source/_posts/2014-05-24-cocktails-in-paris.markdown

 It's worth pointing out that cocktails in Paris are expensive. €13 (~$18) was not unusual.
 Compare that to cocktails in San Francisco, where anything more than $12 would be considered pricey.
 It's a trade-off, obviously – the price of a baguette (80¢ or ~$1.10) or some great cheese is way less in Paris than in San Francisco.

-I'm happy we found these places, most were a little tricky to pinpoint but fun to investigate.
+I'm happy we found these places.
+Most were a little tricky to track down, but fun to drink at.
 It's good to know there are decent cocktial bars in Paris – even if you have to walk down a weird side-alley to get to them.
+I look forward to finding more next time we're in the city.